GP practices with multiple surgeries

 Patient resource is being sent to the patient’s GP practice identified by the ODS code

-Implications for Access Record HTML & Access Record Structured
+Implications for Access Record HTML, Access Record Structured and Access Document

-There are no implications for Access Record HTML & Access Record Structured because the patient’s record is requested from the GP practice as a whole and not from an individual surgery.
+There are no implications for Access Record HTML, Access Record Structured and Access Document because the patient’s record and documents are requested from the GP practice as a whole and not from an individual surgery.

 Implications for Appointment Management